Ludwig Franzisket: Battle of France and Britain

-On 1 October 1940 Franzisket was appointed Adjutant of I./Jagdgeschwader 27 (JG 27—27th Fighter Wing).
-Franzisket had achieved 14 victories at the time of the units relocation to North Africa.
+North Africa

+On 3 December 1940, I. Gruppe was again withdrawn from the English Channel and relocated to Döberitz located approximately 10 km west of Staaken.
+There, the pilots were sent on home leave, returning in January 1941.
+In February, the Gruppe began preparations for Operation Marita, the German invasion of Greece while the ground elements of the Gruppe began their relocation to Tripoli in North Africa, arriving there on 18 March.
+There, the ground crew began preparations for the air elements to arrive at the designated airfield at Ayn al-Ġazāla.
+In parallel, the air elements of I. Gruppe relocated to Munich-Riem Airfield in early March.
+There, the Gruppe received refurbished Bf 109 E-7 fighter aircraft.
+The aircraft had been equipped with a sand-filter on the front of the supercharger intake which made the aircraft more suitable for deployment in North Africa.
+On 4 April, the Gruppe was ordered to move to Graz Airfield for Operation Marita.
+German forces launched the attack on 6 April.
+The orders for I. Gruppe that day were to attack and destroy the Yugoslavian air defenses in the area of Laibach, present-day Ljubljana in Slovenia.
+At the time of his relocation to North Africa, Franzisket was credited with 14 aerial victories and one of the most successful fighter pilots within I. Gruppe of JG 27.

 A notable success in this period occurred on 14 June 1941 when Franzisket intercepted and shot down South African ace Captain Kenneth Driver.
 The air battle was fought singularly, in a one-versus-one situation.
 Both men fired at each other, but only the German scored hits.
-Franzisket got too close and struck Driver's tail with a wing tip ,damaging it.
+Franzisket got too close and struck Driver's tail with a wing tip, damaging it.
 Franzisket remained ignorant of the collision, as did Driver, who was preparing to bail out, until after they met.
 Franzisket showed Driver around the damaged Bf 109.
 Driver showed Franzisket a picture and lock of hair belonging to his girlfriend who had come to visit him in Cairo.
 The German promised to have a message dropped via container over his airfield informing her that Driver lived.
-Oberleutnant (First Lieutenant) Franzisket was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 20 July for 22 victories in 204 missions.
+Franzisket was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 20 July for 22 aerial victories claimed in 204 combat missions.
+After Oberleutnant Gerhard Homuth from 3.
+Staffel, and Oberleutnant Karl-Wolfgang Redlich, he was the third pilot within I. Gruppe of JG 27 to receive this distinction in North Africa.